 Rather, the course builds up momentum slowly like a Hollywood epic towards a crescendo of three excellently produced short movies.
 Each one is more impactful than the last, I expect that this was the intention.

 The last one, I have to say, had me absolutely wincing in my seat.
 Even as a battle-hardened HSE professional of many years, it left a massive impression.
 If this is what NCRQ were going for, I think they have achieved it.
 What makes it perhaps more impactful, is that the final scenario occurs in a very low-risk environment.

 In summary, NCRQ have done a fine job with this course.
 They’ve taken the fundamentals of their more advanced courses and developed something that is suitable for a broader audience.
 They manage to run a consistent thread of learning throughout the course in the context of the real-life scenarios, which I think will be of great benefit to the learner.

-Whilst the online course delivers strongly, I do think the content would be highly valuable when delivered in a classroom format.
+Whilst the online course delivers strongly, I do think the content would be highly valuable when delivered in a classroom format (for this price-point!).
 The reconstructions are highly emotive and the format would make it easy to generate useful discussion amongst peer groups.
 Unfortunately NCRQ has taken a step back from providing the course as a classroom option for the moment.

 As an HSE professional, completing the online version of the course served as another reminder as to why I’m in the profession in the first place.

 In the context of what is available currently, this online course should be a strong contender for anyone wanting to invest in and improve health and safety engagement for their supervisors and managers.
 Particularly, if an online learning format is the preferred medium.